monadicsystems/okapi/docs/index.md

   pure (x, y)
 ```

-Custom patterns like `XYQuery` in the example above come in handy when we need to use the same pattern inside multiple Matchpoints.
+Pattern synonyms like `MagicNumber` or `XYQuery` in the example above come in handy when we need to use the same pattern inside multiple Matchpoints.

 You would use the Matchpoint we defined above like so (using `-XLambdaCase`):